Cistus Plant Care: Tips On Growing The Rockrose

 There are quite a few varieties of Cistus plants.

-Some are dwarf varieties growing only about a foot high, and some are full-grown shrubs reaching a height of 7’ feet.
+Some are dwarf varieties growing only about a foot high, and some are full-grown shrubs reaching a mature height of 4 to 7 ft at full maturity.

 Plants may grow in a flat, spreading, groundcover manner.
 Alternately, they may grow in large mounds several feet high.